Spelling It Out

 Literature needs no other material than written language to exist.
 Literary production gains its impact solely from the printed word, detached from its particular visual appearance.
 Nevertheless, literature is—as all art forms—concerned with images, and literary writing can be called a particular form of using verbal imagery.

 We remember that the Linguistic Turn preceded the Pictorial Turn and that the philosopher Ludwig Wittgenstein has taught us to pay attention to the language games we play as well as to the images we recognise and produce by using language.

 Text is first-rate material for both creating verbal imagery and for letting language do the work of reflecting on it.
 Words and sentences are—in our language habits—unexpectedly packed with metaphorical expression.

 Images in Language

 On the other side sits a poetic language with a manifold of less pragmatic but more complex mastery.
 I believe that for a discourse on artistic research in literature, the notion of poetic charge should be taken into consideration.
 Ezra Pound introduced the concept of poetic charge into the classification of literature.
-Literature is “language charged with meaning,”12 he claimed, and
+Literature is “language charged with meaning,”

 How does this concept prepare us for useful artistic research in literary practice?
 Where can we see and understand the differences between (just) language and (good) literature?
 According to Pound the degree of poetic charge helps to define the difference between language and literature.
 The degree of poetic charge thus defines the degree of ‘literariness,’ maybe even its value.